hcostapuc/assignment-test/README.md

   - Segregate the modules weatherforecast and todolist using solution folders, depending of the scenario use even different datacontexts.
   - Implement options pattern, in order to get information from appsettings.
   - Change plural representation from S to Collection, thus being clearer and avoiding the creation of the wrong class.
+  - Implement log.
+  - If need to create a message box customized it using window instead screen
 - **User experience**
-  - Make the views more visually appealing by applying margins, paddings between the components, adding icons, etc. Focusing on the efficiency of usability.
+  - Make the views more visually appealing by applying margins, paddings between the components, adding icons, modern UI using Material Design and etc. Focusing on the efficiency of usability.
 - **Functionality**
   - Create funcionality to delete a todolist and todoitem.